cordero-c-perez/Machine-Learning/README.md

 k” given the data present.
 Data used for this project can be found [here](https://archive.ics.uci.edu/ml/datasets/Speaker+Accent+Recognition)

+#### naive\_bayes.r

+A script file containing the code used to create the models for the NYC Crime Odds Application.

+#### .RData files

+Saved data for shiny applications used to increase application speed.

 #### README.rmd

 This file creates a README.md file for the repository.